crakerjac/PlexSyncer/README.md

 http://localhost:5001/plexhook
 ```

 `localhost` works because PlexSyncer must run on the same machine as Plex.
-The webhook
-request never leaves the machine, so **no firewall changes are needed** — UFW does not
-filter loopback traffic.

 Plex requires a Plex Pass subscription to send webhooks.